-21NECA/NEMMCO Final Report, Power System Directions in the National Electricity Market, 19 May 2000, p.
-35
+NECA/NEMMCO Final Report, Power System Directions in the National Electricity Market, 19 May 2000, p.
+35.

-22 NECA noted in its final report that "Distortion will occur if the balance of risk and reward under direction provides an incentive for participants who can reasonably participate in the market at a time when they are likely to be directed to re-enter and receive a higher effective return",
+NEMMCO/NECA noted that "Distortion will occur if the balance of risk and reward under direction provides an incentive for participants who can reasonably participate in the market at a time when they are likely to be directed to re-enter and receive a higher effective return".
+See NEMMCO/NECA, Joint Market Direction Review: Issues and Principles, November 1999, p.
+7.